e4st-dev/E4ST.jl/docs/src/types/modifications/reserve-requirement.md

 \
 $$

-In every bus, year, hour, the reserve requirement is equal to the nominal load at the bus in that year, hour plus the maximum load multiplied by the region's specified reserve margin.
+In every bus, year, hour combination, the reserve requirement is equal to the nominal load at the bus in that year, hour plus the maximum load multiplied by the region's specified reserve margin.
 The reserve margins are grabbed from the mods requirements file.

 $$
 \text{ResReq}_{b,y,h} = \text{Load}_{b,y,h} + \text{MaxLoad}_{b,y} \times \text{ReserveMargin}_{r}